andesse/HUE-CLIP-API.Node-RED-Flows/README.md

 - **step3** add the same data into the HEADER V2 node, deploy
 - **step4** Inject the "Request all Data" node.
 This process will take a couple of seconds, the Data will be stored in context (memory)
 - **step5** Now you can use the Inject nodes for different API Endpoints.
 The data will be shown in the debug window.
 Discover lights or rooms for the next step
 - **step6** Double click on the blue "HUE Light Receiver" Node.
-Add the ID (for a light) or the RID (for a Room) inside the node, deploy
+Add the ID (for a light) or the RID (for a Room) inside the node, deploy.
 Now use your App, turn on / off the light in the room, the subflow will output true/false.
-Repeat for all lights and rooms / zones.
-  Do the same for motion sensors and buttons.
+Repeat for all lights and rooms / zones, that need to have status events for your flows.Do the same for motion sensors and buttons.
 - **step7** In the flow are several examples how to send actions to the bridge.
 You can just try it out and see what happens.
 The description is the node name.
   Discover yor scenes, (like in step 5) and add a scene ID into the "Recall a Scene" Node, deploy.
-Use the inject to activate the scene, repeat for all scenes.
+Use the inject to activate the scene, repeat for all scenes that are needed.
-- You can start to build your setup.
+- Done!
+You can now start to create your setup.

 https://github.com/andesse/hue-clip-api.node-red-flows/blob/main/HUE-CLIP-API_Node-Red-Flows.json